thatmlopsguy/thatmlopsguy.github.io/content/posts/predictions.md

 across various perspectives and domains, making it easier for visitors to discover and engage with the wide range of future-focused content being generated.

+**Update**: there's actually a whole profession dedicated to analyzing and predicting future trends and risks - actuaries!
+While the Future Perspectives initiative encourages bloggers to share their predictions about technology and society, actuaries have been doing this professionally for decades, combining mathematical expertise with deep business acumen to forecast everything from insurance risks to economic trends.
+They're essentially professional futurists who use statistical models and data analysis to help organizations prepare for and manage potential future scenarios.

 ***

 Have a comment, question, or suggestion?
 Feel free to [contact me](contact.md)